Table of Contents

 - Spindle drive components

-Materials: Hardenable PM xrades (FC-0208, sinter-hardened alloys) for wear-resistant cam and follower surfaces.
+Materials: Hardenable PM grades (FC-0208, sinter-hardened alloys) for wear-resistant cam and follower surfaces.

 Food-contact machinery requires components with corrosion resistance and cleanability.
-PM stainless steel xrades support washdown environments while maintaininx dimensional precision for drive and structural parts.
+PM stainless steel grades support washdown environments while maintaining dimensional precision for drive and structural parts.

 Typical PM food machinery parts: